lsst/ctrl_bps_panda/doc/lsst.ctrl.bps.panda/userguide.rst

 `bps cancel`_ is *not* supported, use the WMS commands/tools directly.

 ..
-Describe any plugin specific ascpects of a canceling submitted jobs below if any.
+Describe any plugin specific aspects of a canceling submitted jobs below if any.

 .. _panda-plugin-restarting: